What Is Breathwork?

 Activities that we often think of as relaxation, such as doing things like lying on the couch watching television, don’t fully relax the brain and body; instead, true and complete relaxation comes through intentional activities such as breathwork.
 Consistently practicing breathwork affects our entire physiology and not only helps us feel calm temporarily but can keep us calm and composed even in stressful moments.

-What and how will be conducted the session?
+What and how will the session be conducted?